Paulius0112/aws-solution-architect-associate/storage.md

 - __Throughput mode__
     1. Bursting is ideal for arbitrary large amount of data, because it scales properly.
     2. But for cases with high throughput to storage ratio, such as common in web applications, provisioned mode is better.
+- You can control who administer your file system using IAM
+- You can control access to files and directories with POSIX-compliant user and group-level permissions.
+Allows you to restrict access from hosts by user and group
+- EFS security group act as a firewall, and the rules you add define the traffic flow

 ## EBS